 Taxi drivers can also suffer as the victims of accidents where someone else is to blame.
 This can cause major difficulties to drivers who are dependent on their vehicle to earn a living.
 Periods when a damaged vehicle is off the road can lead to loss of income.

 If you’ve been involved in a taxi or private hire accident in Scotland you may be are entitled to compensation.
 To find out more on taxi claims and how to start one, please contact our no win no fee accident solicitors on 0131 555 7055 for a free evaluation of your circumstances.
-Or you can contact us through our form.

 If you’ve been involved in a taxi accident and you weren’t at fault you have a right to be compensated for:

 - Loss of earnings or earning capacity

 - Replacement or repair of your vehicle, and accessories affected by the accident